pulcams/elink_checker/README.md

 # elink_checker

 We're methodically checking the status of links within our Voyager bib records.
-Here's how (roughly):

-1. Query ELINK_INDEX, excluding hosts that don't need to be checked
+Fill in check.cfg, then run:
-2. Select a sub-group of these links, by RECORD_ID (i.e. BIB_ID).
-These go into a text file (e.g. mybibs.txt) as a list of BIB_IDs.
+ `python check.py`

-3. Be sure to fill in check.cfg, then run the script:
+Optionally, read in a file with bib_ids in the first field:
  `python check.py -f mybibs.txt`

 For more: `python check.py -h`